Marie-Laurence Jungfleisch

 Marie-Laurence Jungfleisch (born 7 October 1990 in Paris, France) is a German athlete specialising in the high jump.
 She finished fourth at the 2017 World Championships and won the bronze medal at the 2018 European Championships.

+Early life

+Her father is from the French island of Martinique and her mother is German.
+As a six-year-old, she moved with her family to Freiburg im Breisgau.

+Career

 She has personal bests of 2.00 metres outdoor (2016) and 1.97 metres indoors (2014).